 I would have to say after multiple testing in the field, that this machine is dead on accurate.
 I haven’t had a reading more than one mm/Hg above or below my manual readings in the field.
-The price is at the moment the only set back, but if your insurance covers it, go for it.
+The price is at the moment the only set back, but if your insurance covers it, you should considoer going for it.

 What we like

 The Welch Allyn brand is most often chosen by doctors and other health care providers for blood pressure measurement.
 You may pay more, but you will get an accurate machine that will work for years.
 It’s simple with only one button being necessary to push in order to operate the device.
 It has a free smartphone App and wireless Bluetooth connectivity, so readings may be shared with your health care team.

 If the over inflation of the cuff causes you discomfort, this device pumps up and down in 20 seconds, easing discomfort related to blood pressure screenings.
 If you want the clinic in your home, this is the machine for you.
 Check on your insurance coverage so you don’t have to pay out-of-pocket.

 How much does the Welch Allyn blood pressure monitor cost?

 The cost is a little on the high side at $99.99, which is what brings it down on our list.
 There are not many other cuffs that can match it in accuracy.

 What else was a negative with the Welch Allyn device?

 Other than the price being high, we didn’t like the cuff compared to some of the other models we reviewed.
 Again, with a metal clip, it was a bit aggravating.
 That may just be our personal preference.
 You may like the metal clip just fine.

 6. Omron 7 Series Wireless Bluetooth Upper Arm Blood Pressure Monitor with Two User Mode (120 Reading Memory) 44.78